awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 Parameter Store `SecureString` parameters are encrypted and decrypted using AWS KMS keys\.
 You can choose to encrypt your `SecureString` parameters using either a AWS KMS key or the default KMS key provided by AWS\.

 When using a customer managed key, the IAM policy that grants a user access to a parameter or parameter path must provide explicit `kms:Encrypt` permissions for the key\.
-For example, the following policy allows a user to create, update, and view `SecureString` parameters that begin with `prod-` in the specified AWS Region and Amazon Web Services account\.
+For example, the following policy allows a user to create, update, and view `SecureString` parameters that begin with `prod-` in the specified AWS Region and AWS accounta\.

 ```
 {